 Background: In recent years, the federal government has increased regulations related to water, wastewater, stormwater and other federal oversight functions.
-Examples include storm water control measures issued by the Environmental Protection Agency (EPA) and changes to the definition of waters of the United States proposed by the EPA and the Army Corps of Engineers (ACOE) and the Federal Communications Commission (FCC) has proposed rules that would benefit cable companies at local expense.
+Examples include storm water control measures issued by the Environmental Protection Agency (EPA) and changes to the definition of waters of the United States proposed by the EPA and the Army Corps of Engineers (ACOE) and the Federal Communications Commission (FCC) has proposed rules that would benefit cable companies at local expense, and has adopted rules that benefit telecom companies at local expense.
 These regulations have infringed on local control and could result in significant cost increases or loss of revenue to municipalities.
 The Administration is committed to deregulation in some of these areas; however, it is important that the deregulation benefit local government and not only private interests.